PM vows to take Pakistan amongst top developed countries

 He said the past four years of negative politics had

 slowed the pace of progress.
+He said he believed that the only

-He said he believed that the only way forward was to address poverty,
+way forward was to address poverty, unemployment and

-unemployment and terrorism, by undertaking development in all spheres.
+terrorism, by undertaking development in all spheres.

 The prime minister regretted that the ongoing so-called

-accountability was only aimed at creating disability in the country.
+accountability was only aimed at creating disability in the

 He said not even a penny of corruption had been